Dear Christian Single,

 He felt alone.
 He was in despair.
 And he was frustrated.

-No, friend, I know what you are thinking.
+No, Christian Single, I know what you are thinking.
 And you’re exactly right, Elijah wasn’t a bit concerned about singleness.
 From reading 1 Kings, it’s clear the man had bigger fish to fry.
 And now I hear you asking me, Cassie, how does Elijah relate to feeling like the only person on the planet who is painfully single and who also desires to follow God and His plan?
 Elijah’s frustrations and fear have nothing to do with what I’m feeling!

 Well, friend, you would be wrong.